 The employee should not be permitted to return to work until that employee is cleared of the virus by a medical practitioner.

 Although an employer may restrict an employee’s professional travel by air or by road, it cannot dictate where employees travel when they are out of the office on personal time.

 An employee needs to be proactive in order to identify possible hazards and risks to the workplace.
-Employees are therefor required not only to abide to any policy that the employer has set to reduce the spread of the Coronavirus, but also to comply with the Occupational Health and Safety Act 85 of 1993 and the Regulations specific to the Coronavirus brought into effect on 18 March 2020.
+Employees are therefore required not only to abide by any policy that the employer has set to reduce the spread of the Corona virus, but also to comply with the Occupational Health and Safety Act 85 of 1993 and the Regulations specific to the Corona virus brought into effect on 18 March 2020.
 If an employee identifies a possible high risk situation, they should report this to the employer.

 UIF National Disaster Benefit

 What if an employer decides to close their business temporarily during the lockdown or thereafter as a result of Covid-19?

 The Department of Employment and Labour has along with the Unemployment Insurance Fund (UIF) introduced the National Disaster Benefit.
 Please see the UIF Guide here.

 In terms of this benefit, an employer can apply for the National Disaster Benefit for employees who are placed on a temporary lay-off due to the temporary closing of business as a direct response to the COVID-19 outbreak.

 The National Disaster Benefit comprises a flat rate payment of R3.500 per month for the duration of the company’s shutdown, or a maximum period of 3 months, whichever period is shorter.

 If the employee is ill, or is temporarily laid-off or unemployed for longer than 3 months, the normal UIF benefits will apply.